Ninet93/RH1_Ricci_et_al/README.md

 * 09_TopologyTest.sh: Phylogenetic topology tests
   * PAUP

+* Haplotype Viewer (http://www.cibiv.at/~greg/haploviewer, see Materials and Methods)

 * 10_AAsubstitutions_on_BestTree.sh: Mapping of AA substitutions on the best phylogenetic trees
   * PAUP, R, and PAUP_R_trees.R